4-H Day in Post Rock District

 Public Speaking – Review the Kansas 4-H resources for presentation details.
 No Cloverbud, Junior or Intermediate Divisions. │ Senior Division: Time guideline 5 to 15 minutes.

-Public Service Announcement – Entries will be a short, commercial-style live presentation which promotes 4-H. Topics may be about joining 4-H, promoting the club experience, sharing a 4-H success story, exploring a project/experience available through 4-H, etc. Presentations should be designed and presented as if they were going to be recorded for use on a media platform (television, website, social media, radio, voice-over, etc.).
+Public Service Announcement – Entries will be a short, commercial-style live presentation that promotes 4-H. Topics may be about joining 4-H, promoting the club experience, sharing a 4-H success story, exploring a project/experience available through 4-H, etc. Presentations should be designed and presented as if they were going to be recorded for use on a media platform (television, website, social media, radio, voice-over, etc.).
 Before beginning, participant should introduce in 15 to 30 seconds the platform of which the presentation was designed for.
-Cloverbud Division: One entry allowed, Time guideline 30 second maximum. │ Junior, Intermediate and Senior Divisions: Time guideline 30 seconds to 2 minutes.
+Cloverbud Division: One entry allowed, Time guideline 30 second maximum. │ Junior, Intermediate, and Senior Divisions: Time guideline 30 seconds to 2 minutes.

+These contest areas are designed for youth exploring entrepreneurship.
+They provide an opportunity for a participant engaging in a local Youth Entrepreneurship Contest (YEC) to have their business entry and public speaking skills evaluated.
+The contests are a separate yet complementary experience for all local YEC competitions.
 Review the Kansas Youth Entrepreneurship Challenge rubric to learn about each contest area and to gain valuable tips.
 A projector, projector screen, computer, easel, and table will be available in each presentation room.
 All virtual visual aids must be brought to the presentation on a flash drive by the presenter.
 Internet is not available.

 Entrepreneurship Formal Presentation – This presentation is where a participant will verbally present their business and share details of its product or service.
 Note cards, power points, handouts, samples, and other visual aids may be used.
 Following the presentation, the judge(s) will ask questions.
 May enter as an individual or as a group of up to four members.
 There is no minimum or maximum number of entrepreneurs that can present.
-No Cloverbud or Junior Divisions. │ Intermediate and Senior Division: Time guideline 4 minute maximum.
+No Cloverbud or Junior Divisions. │ Intermediate and Senior Division: Time guideline 4 to 5 minutes.

 Entrepreneurship Trade Show Presentation – This is a contest where a participant/business has the opportunity to pitch their product or service to judges using a booth as a visual and informational aid.
 Judge(s) will visit each business trade show to evaluate the business idea, display, and its members ability to discuss the business and answer questions about it.
 Judge(s) will listen to each participant share the highlights of their business plan and high-level details of the product or service being offered.
 Entrepreneurs will be allowed to provide samples or handouts.
 Judge(s) will be allowed to ask questions.
 May enter as an individual or as a group of up to four members.
-No Cloverbud or Junior Divisions. │ Intermediate and Senior Division: Time guideline 2 to 3-minute recommendation for trade show pitch. │ Note on registration if there are any special needs for the trade show booth such as electricity, water, space beyond a standard table, etc.
+No Cloverbud or Junior Divisions. │ Intermediate and Senior Division: Time guideline 2 to 3 minute recommendation for trade show pitch. │ Note on registration if there are any special needs for the trade show booth such as electricity, water, space beyond a standard table, etc.Participants in any music contest area are strongly encouraged to also enter a public presentation contest area.
+Unless otherwise stated, one entry is allowed per participant in each contest area.
+A piano, seat/chair and stand will be available for use.
+All other instruments and necessary props must be provided by the participant.
+Accompanist for vocal entries can be an adult.
+All musical entries must begin with a 1 to 2 minute minimum verbal introduction.
+It might include introduction of self, name of your musical number, an interesting fact about composer, your instrument, etc. A copy of the music number to be performed is to be submitted to the judge with measures numbered.
+There is no virtual entry option for any music contest areas.

 Chorus – No age division separation during judging: Twelve or more 4-H members in group, Cloverbuds may be included as an “extra” with purpose of participation experience only, Perform two numbers.